Media Center

 Description:

-All students, 4K - 4th grades, visit the library during a scheduled 50 minute slot every week.
+All students, 4K - 5th grades, visit the library during a scheduled 50 minute slot every week.
 During this visit, approximately 20-25 minutes is spent on story time, library skills, research topics, or other activities.
 Students spend the remainder of the time selecting and checking out books.

-Fourth grade students have the opportunity to become "Library Helpers," and they assist with shelving and organizing books, as well as other tasks around the library.
+Fourth and fifth grade students have the opportunity to become "Library Helpers," and they assist with shelving and organizing books, as well as other tasks around the library.
 They do a great job!
 We have a media assistant who also spends part of her day working with classes.

 The media center contains two conference rooms (with professional development materials, book baskets, & supplemental reading materials) and an audio-visual room with videos, ITV and AV equipment, and a laminating machine.
 Teachers are also able to check out iPads, document cameras, listening centers, and other items from the library.